pipebots/sprintBotBLEControl/Documentation.md

 - Add Solidworks file
 - Add Folder of final STLs
 - Add images of first version
+- Add technical details such as size
+- explain drive system

 During the initial meeting a conceptual design was agreed upon.
 The robot was to be ball shaped to allow it to fit into pipes and go around corners while maximising the internal space avaliable for payloads.